yyang22-AdvancedJava/TravelJournal/ProjectPlan.md

 - [ ] Create a class for the DB connection business
 - [ ] Create JSP for finding cities/weather
 - [ ] Create JSP for journal results
-- [ ] Create controller to route to search-city jsp
+- [ ] Create controller to route to search-city.jsp
-- [ ] Create controller to manage the work of fetching weather data
+- [ ] Create controller to manage the work of finding a city
 - [ ] Update weekly reflection

 <br>